We will meet 1:30-245PM Mondays and Wednesdays in Hodson 210.

 Course Announcements and Discussions

-We will be using the OOSE Piazza page for course announcements and discussions (link on the left; signup link is here).
+We will be using the OOSE Piazza page for course announcements and discussions (link under logistics at the top; signup link is here).

 Your code throughout this course will be graded in accordance with industry development standards and practices.
 The particular style requirements for Java code are enumerated at the bottom of the first assignment.